Helping Fight Trucking Companies with Negligent Semi-Truck Drivers

 Lack of driver training.
 Truck drivers lacking training in defensive driving skills and in understanding the FMCSR increases the chance of an 18-wheeler accident.

-- Negligent hiring.
 Negligent hiring of truck drivers who possess a CDL is a major cause of large truck crashes.
-The Federal Highway Administration (FHA) and DOT have cautioned motor carriers that possession of a commercial driver’s license (CDL) alone does mean that a truck driver is qualified to drive an 18-wheeler.
+The Federal Highway Administration (FHA) and DOT have cautioned motor carriers that possession of a commercial driver's license (CDL) alone does mean that a truck driver is qualified to drive an 18-wheeler.

-- Negligent training.
 Negligent training happens when motor carriers and employers do not use a safety orientation with a classroom setting and comprehensive testing of the new hire followed by a thorough road test in an 18-wheeler.

-- Negligent supervision.
 Negligent supervision occurs when employers and motor carriers make their drivers continue to drive when out of legal hours to continue driving or make them drive in bad weather and high wind conditions.

-- Poorly maintained 18-wheelers.
 18-wheelers that are not inspected frequently and which are poorly maintained lead to truck crashes because the 18-wheeler will not brake and stop appropriately.

-- Drunk driving and Substance Abuse.
 Truck drivers who have over .04 alcohol concentration in their blood are driving illegally.
 The use of illegal and prescription substances contributes to driver error and 18-wheeler accidents.

-- Speeding.
 According to the FMCSA 7.3 percent of truck crashes causing fatalities are due to speeding.

-- Distracted driving.
 Distracted driving leads to more 18-wheeler accidents than any other driver error because it takes their concentration off of the task of driving.

 There are other causes of 18-wheeler accidents.
 To review the Top 20 Causes of 18-wheeler accidents, click here.